⟡back

 Conclusion: it was tough out there.
 It still is, if my LinkedIn feed's anything to go by.

 Alright, you might think ~6 applications a month doesn't sound like very much.
 But first of all, having just come out of an unhappy work situation, it didn't make sense for me to apply to companies or roles I thought would be a bad fit.
 Secondly, I had other things going on in my life.
-Thirdly, I actually "lost" a couple of months β€” in October I was on my very intensive course, and then in December I was mostly either sick, off visiting my family, or preparing for the holidays.
+Thirdly, this supposed monthly average is actually false because I "lost" a couple of months β€” in October I was on my very intensive course, and then in December I was mostly either sick, off visiting my family, or preparing for the holidays.

 Here are the five main things I took away from my period of extended unemployment.